Indiana Hoosiers men's basketball: Mike Woodson era (2021–2025)

-The Hoosiers finished the '22-'23 regular season ranked No. 19 in the Associated Press poll.
-The team spent 15 weeks among the top-25 teams in the nation.
-The Hoosiers also captured a share of 2nd place in the Big Ten Conference with a 21-10 overall regular season record, 12-8 in Big Ten play, and the No. 3 seed in the Big Ten Conference tournament.
+The Hoosiers finished the 2022–23 regular season ranked No. 19 in the Associated Press poll.
+The team spent 16 weeks among the top-25 teams in the nation.
+The Hoosiers also captured a share of 2nd place in the Big Ten Conference with a 21–10 overall regular season record, 12–8 in Big Ten play, and the No. 3 seed in the Big Ten Conference tournament.
 IU advanced to the quarterfinals before losing a close game to Penn State.
-For the second year in a row, the team found themselves in the NCAA Tournament this time as a No. 4 seed, where they improved upon their performance last year by making it to the Round of 32 but falling to the No. 5 seed Miami (FL), 69-85.
+For the second year in a row, the team found themselves in the NCAA Tournament this time as a No. 4 seed, where they improved upon their performance last year by making it to the Round of 32 but falling to the No. 5 seed Miami (FL), 85–69.
+Woodson's third season didn't meet expectations as the 2023–24 Hoosiers finished 19–14 overall and 10–10 in the Big Ten.
+IU received the No. 6 seed in the Big Ten Conference tournament, where they beat Penn State for the first time that season, 61–59 with a last second tip-in by Anthony Leal.
+In the quarterfinals, IU lost to Nebraska for the third time that season, 93–66.

+The 2024–25 season ended up being Mike Woodson's final year as the head coach.
+On February 7, 2025, IU Athletics issued a statement confirming that Woodson would retire at the end of the season.
+For the second year in a row IU missed out on the 2025 NCAA Tournament.
+Turning down other post-season tournament invites, the Hoosiers finished with an overall record of 19–13 and 10–10 in Big Ten Conference play.
+Thus finishing the 4-year Mike Woodson era.

+Darian DeVries era (2025–present)

+On March 18, 2025, West Virginia head coach Darian DeVries was hired as the 31st head coach of the IU program.